edwin-bluekite/cakephp-restkit/README.md

  * my.domain.com/users?order=asc&limit=10

 RestKit provides out-of-the-box validation for a set of the most commonly used query parameters so you can protect your API against stuff like SQL-injections and what have not.
+Currently the following query parameters are implemented:

+* **sort** either asc or desc

 **Usage: check if a query parameter is being used:**